 When suitable: Domains with compliance: finance, healthcare, govtech, where context and data classification are important.

-Where does it start to hurt: Teams without governance for attributes and without a testable policy lifecycle.
+Where it hurts: Teams without attribute governance or a testable policy lifecycle.

 ReBAC (Zanzibar)